 The Social Services Agency (SSA) is a state subordinated institution under the administration of the ministry and, among other roles, it administers service purchasing of services for the UHC program and other healthcare programs.
 From the budget perspective, this is the largest subordinated agency under the ministry and it is responsible for provision the social protection benefits as well as pensions (Suggested Figure - Organogram of the SSA).

-National Center of Disease Control and Public Health (NCDC and PH) is another subordinated structure under the ministry.
-The agency was established in 1996.
-It covers all public health related activities throughout the country, including the monitoring and security of the epidemiological situation, early detection and prevention of diseases, prevention of public health emergencies and addressing them on a timely manner, prevention of environmental hazards, development of applied and fundamental bio-medical research, etc. (Suggested Figure – (1) Organogram of the NCDC and PH).
+National Center of Disease Control and Public Health (NCDC) is another subordinated structure under the ministry.
+The mandate of the agency is: Early detection and prevention of diseases; Monitoring, evaluation and analysis of health status of the population and risks; Health promotion, education and awareness raising of population; Assessment of environmental hazards affecting human health; Science and education promotion in public health; Promotion of development of state rules, standards and regulations for public health, biosecurity and laboratory activity; Preparing for and responding to public health emergencies and disasters.
+(Suggested Figure – (1) Organogram of the NCDC).

 There are other, smaller agencies under the subordination of the ministry, e.g. agency on human trafficking, healthcare regulations agency, etc that are not relevant for this report.